 Community Paramedics Widen Medical Services in Rural Areas discusses pilot community paramedicine programs in Minnesota and Colorado.
 The Minnesota Office of Rural Health and Primary Care provides examples of rural community paramedic programs in the state.

 What considerations are there related to licensure and regulation when starting a community paramedicine program?

-Beyond 911: State and Community Strategies for Expanding the Primary Care Role of First Responders tells of the steps Minnesota, Maine, and Colorado have taken to address regulatory barriers for community paramedic initiatives.
+Beyond 911: State and Community Strategies for Expanding the Primary Care Role of First Responders describes the steps Minnesota, Maine, and Colorado have taken to address regulatory barriers for community paramedic initiatives.

-Last Reviewed: 2/3/2017
+Last Reviewed: 6/26/2018